-Places could be offered at both The Green Primary School and The Red VA School.
-The local authority communicates the decision to offer a place at The Green Primary School as Robin's parents ranked this school higher than The Red VA School.
-Preferences 3 and 4 are withdrawn as a higher preference has been met.
-Robin is then placed on the waiting list for the The Blue Academy and offered the right of appeal.
+Places could be offered at both The Red VA School and The Green Primary School.
+The local authority communicates the decision to offer a place at The Red VA School as Robin's parents ranked this school higher than The Green Primary School.
+Robin is then placed on the waiting list for The Blue Academy and offered the right of appeal.